-Once you call deleteRow(), the changes will be made permanent with the next transaction COMMIT operation.
+Once you call deleteRow method, the changes are made permanent with the next transaction COMMIT operation.
 Remember also that by default, the auto-commit flag is set to true.
-Therefore, unless you override this default, any deleteRow() operation will be run and committed immediately.
+Therefore, unless you override this default, any deleteRow method operation is run and committed immediately.

-Presuming the result set is also scrollable, you can position to a row using any of the available positioning methods, except beforeFirst() and afterLast(), which do not go to a valid current row, and then delete that row, as in the following example:
+Presuming the result set is also scrollable, you can position to a row using any of the available positioning methods, except beforeFirst method and afterLast method, which do not go to a valid current row, and then delete that row, as in the following example:

 '''

-rs.absolute(5);

-'''

-'''
+rs.absolute(5):

 rs.deleteRow();

 '''